Documentation

 When enabled, this setting will prevent playback of content when a video ad-blocker is detected and present a viewer with a message: 'AdBlock detected' and 'Our website needs to show advertisement to our viewers - please allow ads on our website' (in the appropriate language for the viewer).
 A button will also be shown allowing the viewer to reload page after having disabled the ad-blocker.
 The message can be customized through the hint.ads.adBlockDetectedMessage and hint.ads.adBlockMessageMessageExtended player labels.
 Default: false.

-Using Google IMA HTML5 SDK in a WebView, Cordova, Ionic or Electron application
+Using Google IMA HTML5 SDK in a Ionic, Flutter, Apache Cordova, WebView or Electron application

-It is to be noted that the Google IMA HTML5 SDK does not officially support being used in a Ionic, Cordova or Electron built application (iOS, Android or Desktop native apps).
-As such the preferred solution is to use our VAST parser rmp-vast in such environments.
+It is to be noted that the Google IMA HTML5 SDK does not officially support being used in a Ionic, Flutter, Apache Cordova, WebView or Electron application (iOS, Android or Desktop native apps).
+As such the preferred solution is to use our VAST manager rmp-vast in such environments.
 The choice of VAST parser is made through the adParser player setting.

-The following limitations should be noted when still using the Google IMA HTML5 SDK in a WebView, Cordova, Ionic or Electron application:
+The following limitations should be noted when still using the Google IMA HTML5 SDK in an Ionic, Flutter, Apache Cordova, WebView or Electron application:

 • Poster rendering issues on Android (disgraceful play button as a background in ad player)